 At last, after the prototyping parts are fully done, our QA team have a full quality check before we pack them up.

 In short, know about the whole manufacturing progress and find the right manufacturing technology is important to the success of your plastic prototype.
-I hope the above helps you.
+I hope the above can help you.

-Talk to us if you have any query for a plastic project or other rapid prototyping services, our team can come back to you with a professional answer.
+Talk to us if you have any query for a plastic project or other rapid prototyping services, our team can come back to you with a professional solution.